workshopper/javascripting/problems/variables/problem.md

 Note that it starts with the `var` keyword and uses the equals sign between the variable name and the value that it references.

-For this challenge, create a file named `variables.js`.
+Create a file named `variables.js`.

 In that file create a variable named `example`.